CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/20-generative-ai-travel-demo.md

    ![](./media/20-2.png)

 1. Before you go, notice that you can scroll back up to see your chat history.
-You can also use the plus sign **+** next to the chat window to start a *new* chat, or upload images to add gounding sources to your prompts.
+You can also use the plus sign **+** next to the chat window to start a *new* chat or upload images to add grounding sources to your prompts.

    ![](./media/20-1.png)